kevinwhere/Bleeding-Pineapple/source/multimode/README.md

 ## Dynamic Programming
-Suppose we are given a weight limit.
+Suppose we are given a limit of total weight, and a set of items.
+Each item has its *weight (period)* and *profit (execution)*, and can be used unboundedly.
+What is the *largest* profit of items we can select.

 ```python
 def dp_recursive(t,dpTB,dirtTB,incM,idptask,tasks):
 	choice=[]